avazque008/random-password-generator/README.md

 ## Description

-A web application that generates random passwords based on a criteria.
-A user will have the opportunity to choose how many characters their password should have and what type of characters they want to include in their password.
-Whether or not to include lowercase, uppercase, numeric, and/or special characters, with at least one character type being selected.
-The password by default will be at least 8 characters and no more than 128 characters long.
+Password Generator is a web application that generates random passwords based on criteria.
+Users can choose how many characters their password should have and what type of characters they want to include in their password.
+Users can decide on their password to include lowercase, uppercase, numbers, or special characters.
+By default, the password will be at least eight characters and no more than one hundred twenty-eight characters long.

 #### Built With